RappyTV/labymod4-api-wiki/docs/pages/addon/features/commands.md

 With LabyMod 4, you can easily create custom client-side commands.
 This page will show you how.

+???+ info "Command suggestions"
+    Command suggestions are not yet supported.
+This means that commands will not appear as valid suggestions in the chat.
+However, you can still enter and execute them normally.
+Support for command suggestions may be added in the future.

 ### The Super Method
 The first parameter in the super constructor call is the prefix, see it as the name of your command.
 Every parameter after is an alias and thus optional.